Marine Evidence based Sensitivity Assessment (MarESA) - summary

 Limitations and assumptions

 • The sensitivity assessments are generic and NOT site-specific.
-They are based on the likely effects of a pressure on a ‘hypothetical’ population in the middle of its ‘environmental range’.
+They are based on the likely effects of a specified pressure on a ‘hypothetical’ population in the middle of its ‘environmental range’.

 • Sensitivity assessments are NOT absolute values but are relative to the magnitude, extent, duration and frequency of the pressure affecting the species or community and habitat in question; thus the assessment scores are very dependent on the pressure benchmark levels used.

-• The assessments are based on the magnitude and duration of pressures (where specified) but do not take account of spatial or temporal scale
+• The assessments are based on the magnitude and duration of pressures (where specified) but do not take account of spatial or temporal scale.

-• The significance of impacts arising from pressures also needs to take into account the scale of the features;
+• The significance of impacts arising from pressures also needs to take into account the scale of the features.

 • There are limitations of the scientific evidence on the biology of features and their responses to environmental pressures on which the sensitivity assessments have been based.